sgeos/sgeos.github.io/_posts/2016-01-08-creating-a-jekyll-github-pages-blog-and-managing-it-with-freebsd.markdown

 date:   2016-01-08 03:07:15 +0900
 categories: jekyll github freebsd
 ---
-First, create a new GitHub repository named my_username.github.io, where my_username is your GitHub username.
+First, create a new GitHub repository named *my_username*.github.io, where *my_username* is your GitHub username.

 Next, install Jekyll, create a new blog and push it to github.
 ```sh